Ease Of Use

 The premium version includes several additional features.
 It can work for people with more needs for accountability in grammar and overall writing style.

-The premium version also includes vocabulary enhancement, plagiarism detection, and genre-specific writing style checks.
-It also conducts punctuation, grammar, context, and sentence structure checks.
+Grammarly premium also includes vocabulary enhancement, plagiarism detection, and genre-specific writing style checks.
+It also conducts punctuation, grammar, context, and sentence structure review.
 Many of the Premium features are the same as in the free version.
 However, two add-ons stand out as particularly useful for writers with more needs.
 Those Premium features are:

 - Plagiarism Check.
 This feature cross-checks against infinite internet sources to ensure plagiarism is not present.
 This is great if you employ other writers and need to ensure their work is original content.
 It can also help if you are a student concerned about citing a resource too heavily.